 Focus on the Details

 The devil, as they say, is in the details.
-In keeping with that adage, you need to take care in the specifics you include in a job listing for new instructors.
+In keeping with that adage, you need to take care of the specifics you include in a job listing for new instructors.
 While you naturally need to include a detailed description of qualifications and responsibilities, it’s also a wise move to explain a bit about the culture surrounding your studio and your mission statement.
 You want to bring someone in who has clear expectations about not only what the role entails, but also the kind of studio they’d be joining in the process.
 That being said, keep your job posting as concise as possible as well.

 Seek Out Those with an Existing Passion

-Rather than simply reaching out to an online job board or contributing to a local newspaper, take a more strategic approach to recruiting new instructors.
+Rather than simply reaching out to an online job board or contributing to a local newspaper, take a more strategic approach to recruit new instructors.
 No matter what type of classes you offer, focus your effort on locations that are brimming with people already passionate about that discipline.
 For example, if you run a dance studio, why not look into universities in the area that might offer dance programs or at nearby performance spaces?
 After all, an instructor’s devotion to your studio’s discipline will likely prove to be infectious with students.
 Capitalize on that.

 Emphasize Communication Skills